TechnicalJashanji/togetherjs/README.md

 Testing
 -------

 Tests are in `togetherjs/tests/` -- these are [doctest.js](http://doctestjs.org/) tests.
-To actually run the tests build togetherjs, serve it up, and go to `http://localhost:PORT/togetherjs/tests/` -- from there the tests are linked to from the top of the page.
+To actually run the tests build together js, serve it up, and go to `http://localhost:PORT/togetherjs/tests/` -- from there the tests are linked to from the top of the page.
 The actual tests are `*.js` files in `togetherjs/tests/`, generally `test_*.js` for unit-style tests, and `func_*.js` for functional tests.

 The "Manual testing" link is something that lets you simulate different conditions in TogetherJS without setting up a second browser/client.